Ireland women's head coach McWilliams steps down

 The IRFU said assistant coach John McKee "will oversee operations until a long-term replacement is finalised".

-Ireland's lost all of their Six Nations games, which was rounded off by last weekend's 36-10 defeat by Scotland.
+Ireland lost all of their Six Nations games, rounded off by last weekend's 36-10 defeat by Scotland.

 That left Ireland bottom of the table, eight years after they won their last Six Nations title.